-Being present in class and participating actively in all of the learning activities of this course is critical to successful accomplishment of the learning objectives.
+Being present in class and participating actively in the learning activities of this course is critical to successful accomplishment of the learning objectives.
 Enrollment in this graduate class assumes your personal commitment to its purposes and objectives in your professional development.
 One absence for extenuating personal or family circumstances, (illness, accident, and other uncontrollable events) will be excused.
 Absences for discretionary activities such as vacations, elective travel or pre-planned personal events will not be excused.
 Make up activities or assignments for classes missed are expected and are to be arranged on an individual basis with the instructor.
 Absences that do not meet criteria for being excused may result in a reduction of grade or credit or both.

-I want our class sessions to be active, engaged experiences for us all.
-I hope to minimize the amount of time we use going over basic concepts and information from the readings.
+Class sessions are to be active, engaged experiences with more time devoted to working on cases.
+The time devoted to instructor presentations going over basic concepts and information from the readings will be limited.
+Questions and discussion are always encouraged.
 In addition to the readings PowerPoint outlines will be provided that integrate information in ways the readings do not.
-We will try to maximize class time spent working on cases, discussing the issues that arise, and watching/discussing demonstrations of effective strategies for helping people change.
+We will try to maximize class time spent working on cases, discussing the issues that arise, We will practice basic intervention skills by role-playing and will observe and evaluate video demonstrations of best strategies for helping people change.
 The readings and outlines are not extensive but do require thoughtful attention.
 Come to class prepared.